afch/DDS-AD9914-Arduino-Shield/README_HW2.x.md

 * High-speed decoupling Level converter and TTL 5V matching
 * one of these types of clock source can be used/installed:

-1. Onboard TCXO/OCXO - 5 - 50 MHz 1ppm (PLL),
+1. TCXO - 5 - 50 Mhz 1ppm external oscillator PLLz,
-2. External TCXO/OCXO - 5 - 50 MHz (PLL)
-3. External oscillator - 500 MHz to 4000 MHz (REF CLK IN)
+2. REF CLK IN - external generator 500 MHz to 4000 MHz

 * Easy to connect OLED display.